HADatAc/sir/README.md

 # SIR: Semantic Instrument Repository

 This repository has been developed as a <i>custom module</i> for Drupal 9+ implemented in PHP.
+The module depends on an external API called SIRAPI (SIRAPI code is available at https://github.com/HADatAc/sirapi).
+SIR content is stored inside of the API's knowledge graph.

 * Developer: HADatAc.org community (http://hadatac.org)